Sorry, you need to enable JavaScript to visit this website.

 • Portugal (2012),

-• the Joint Declaration on Cooperation with the Kingdom of the Netherlands (2009).
+• the Joint Declaration on Cooperation with the Kingdom of The Netherlands (2009).

 International cooperation

-Latest collaborative projects (2015-2019), have been/are being implemented with:
+Some of the previous collaborative projects (2015-2019), have been/are being implemented with:

 • Deutsche Gesellschaft für Internationale Zusammenarbeit- GIZ